zgsm-ai/costrict/assets/docs/devel/en-US/how-to-contribute.md

 # How to Contribute

-Shenma is an open-source project developed and maintained by a community of friendly users, contributors, committers, and Project Management Committee (PMC) members.
+Costrict is an open-source project developed and maintained by a community of friendly users, contributors, committers, and Project Management Committee (PMC) members.

 Everyone is welcome to join and contribute to the project in various ways beyond code contributions.
 Contributions such as reporting issues, identifying bugs, proposing new features, improving documentation, enhancing the website, organizing events, or writing blog posts are all welcomed and acknowledged.

-This document serves as a guide for new community members to start contributing to the Shenma project.
+This document serves as a guide for new community members to start contributing to the Costrict project.

 ## Reporting Issues